 Overnight in Christchurch

-Head east through the Mackenzie Basin, stopping in Timaru to visit the Rural Health Academic Centre, where research and education meet practical rural medicine.
-Continue north to Ashburton Hospital before reaching Christchurch, the South Island’s largest city.
+Head east through the Mackenzie Basin, stopping in Timaru to visit the Rural Health Academic Centre at Ashburton Hospital, where research and education meet practical rural medicine.
+Continue north across the Canterbury Plains to Christchurch, the South Island’s largest city.
 Enjoy a relaxed farewell dinner celebrating your journey and the people who make rural healthcare thrive.

 TOUR INCLUSIONS